Robert Indiana

 The park is open during city park hours — sunrise to midnight.

-Ample metered street parking is available surrounding the park.
+Ample metered street parking is available surrounding the park, as well as several accessible parking spots and nearby parking garages.
 The park is accessible by bike via the bike lanes on Grand Avenue.
 To plan your trip via public transportation, visit the DART trip planner.

 GET DIRECTIONS